-Title Luxury’s secret weapon to surviving Covid: The personal shopper Media name/outlet Inside Retail Country Australia Date 3/11/20 Description Luxury’s secret weapon to surviving Covid: The personal shopper
+Title Luxury’s secret weapon to surviving Covid: The personal shopper Media name/outlet Inside Retail Country/Territory Australia Date 3/11/20 Description Luxury’s secret weapon to surviving Covid: The personal shopper

 November 3, 20208 mins read

 Before the Covid-19 crisis turned retail upside down, the luxury goods market was on the upswing.
 Growth forecasts put the market on track to increase to US$388 billion in 2025, a CAGR of 6.4 per cent.Luxury labels like LVMH, Kering, and Richemont have worked hard to win over the hearts, minds and wallets of those consumers who desire for exclusivity, glamour and endless product innovation.
 Success was easily defined, even guaranteed, through high-touch, high-service, experiential in-store retail experiences.

 The love affair has however come to a screeching halt.
 Covid-19 has put a proverbial spanner in the works curtailing the once insatiable appetite of the luxury market.

 The combined effects of contracting GDP, unemployment and massive uncertainty when it comes to global economic recovery has led consumers to pull the purse strings tight on discretionary spend and sales have plummeted.
 Even optimistic forecasts for growth place the market at a precipitousdecline of 25-35 per cent in 2020.
 Boston Consulting Group places the decline at 45 per cent this year and projects that industry growth is unlikely to return to pre-pandemic levels until 2024.